-Florence Fang is a co-founder of the George H. W. Bush Foundation for U.S.-China Relations, vice chairwoman of its Board of Directors and chairwoman of the Foundation’s U.S.-China Coronavirus Action Network.
+Florence Fang is a member of the Board of Directors of the George H. W. Bush Foundation for U.S.-China Relations and chairwoman of the Foundation’s U.S.-China Coronavirus Action Network.

 Born in China, educated in Taiwan and adopted by the United States, Ms. Fang is also the chairwoman of the Florence Fang Family Foundation.